CardinalNow/TerraformWorkshop/challenges/01-connectingtoazure/README.md

 Now add a new Resource Group resource that scales with a `count` parameter.

+> Note: This is ADDING another `resource` block in addition to the one you have already created.

 ```hcl
 resource "azurerm_resource_group" "count" {
   name     = "challenge01-rg-${count.index}"